Glenn Youngkin: Personal life

 In 2020, Youngkin and his wife founded a nonprofit, Virginia Ready Initiative, focusing on connecting unemployed people in the state with job-training programs and potential employers.

 As of September 2021, Youngkin had an estimated net worth of $440 million; he contributed $20 million of his own money to his race for governor.
 Although he said that he would release summaries of his tax returns before the election, he did not release them until after the election and has never released his actual tax returns.
 The summaries have not been independently verified.
-As a governor, he has placed some, but not all, of his financial holdings into a blind trust.
-The assets that he has not placed into a blind trust include stock in several companies that operate in Virginia.
-Youngkin has said that he will donate his entire gubernatorial salary, $175,000 a year, to charities.
+As governor, he placed some, but not all, of his financial holdings into a blind trust.
+The assets that he did not place into a blind trust include stock in several companies that operate in Virginia.
+Youngkin said that he would donate his entire gubernatorial salary, $175,000 a year, to charities.
 He donated his salary for the first quarter of 2022 to the Virginia Law Enforcement Assistance Program, an organization devoted to helping first responders who have experienced trauma, and he donated his salary for the second quarter of that year to the Virginia Veterans Services Foundation.

 As a college basketball player, Youngkin's height was listed as 6 feet 7 inches; as of 2021, he gave his height as 6 feet 5 inches.

 In early 2022, Youngkin received an honorary degree from the College of William and Mary.
 He also received an honorary Doctor of Humanities from Liberty University in May 2025.

 Youngkin and his wife attended St. John's Episcopal Church in McLean, but departed during a time of fracturing in the denomination.
 In 2010, the couple helped found Holy Trinity Church, which met initially in their basement in McLean.
 Holy Trinity describes itself as a "non-denominational church with Anglican roots and a contemporary charismatic expression."
 The Youngkins set up a private foundation which owns the property where the church stands and a farm in Middleburg, Virginia, that serves as a Christian retreat.
+In 2026, Youngkin said that he and his wife would go on vacation to an undisclosed location after his tenure as governor ended.